When Dreams of Perfection Brush Up Against Human Limits

 After the test, Sophia was spent.
 “I’m tired, like, whew!” she said, smiling and giggling like the teenager she was rather than just a faceless plus-2 handicap.
 “At the end, I couldn’t concentrate.”

 Seventy-two hours later, after Neurotopia erased all the anomalies, such as blinking, Sophia’s results came back.
 The first to see the results was Sophia’s coach, Lance, the human equivalent in energy to a double espresso, with the same strength of conviction.
 How Lance delivered all this information to Sophia—if he delivered it to her at all—was the tricky part.
 The psyche of a competitive golfer is fragile.
 But Lance’s job was comprehensive.
-When Sophia first came to TPI, Lance had asked her about her goals and aspirations; about her strengths and weaknesses, both in her game and mentality; about what she wanted to get out of instruction; and if she craved large
+When Sophia first came to TPI, Lance had asked her about her goals and aspirations; about her strengths and weaknesses, both in her game and mentality; about what she wanted to get out of instruction; and if she craved large swaths of information or ambiguous ideas about feel.

 “There are two types of players,” Byron Nelson famously once said.
 “Those that need to know a little and those that need to know it all.”